Plovdiv – City оf Artists

 Philippopolis Museum Gallery

 On September 17th, 2003, in the restored and adapted by Teodora and Stefan Maletsovi house of Hadzhi Aleko Tsvetkov, built in 1865, was opened an exhibition with paintings from their collection.
 This is the first private art museum of the classical painting tradition in Plovdiv that is open for visits.
 The paintings were collected for years with a collector’s persistence in order to show the best of the old and the contemporary Bulgarian art.

 The collection includes known and unknown paintings by famous Bulgarian masters like Encho Pironkov, Dimitar Dobrovich, Georgi Mitov, Tseno Todorov, Nenko Balkanski, Zlatyu Boyadzhiev, Tsanko Lavrenov, Dimitar Kirov, Teofan Sokerov, Konstantin Shtarkelov, George Mashev, Elena Karamihailova, Nikola Tanev, Sirak Skitnik, Daniel Dechev, Hristo Stanchev, Tsanko Lavrenov, Vasil Barkov and others.
 There are also some forgotten artists like: Dimo Sotirov, Dimitar Kumanov, Anastas Staykov, Darena Georgieva, Nyagol Stanchev and others.

 The collection of contemporary authors highlights the extraordinary wealth of names, styles and artistic trends in contemporary Bulgarian art, in particular that created in the city of Plovdiv.
 Exhibitions of old masters and modern artists are periodically opened.

-CITY ART GALLERY – Venues for temporary exhibitions
+CITY ART GALLERY – Temporary Exhibitions Halls

 15, Knyaz Alexander I Street